thehamkercat/Music_Downloader_CLI/README.md

 #### Note
-1. Currently this project only supports JioSaavn
+1. Currently this project only supports JioSaavn And Gaana
 2. More services will be added soon